Smoothed Online Learning for Prediction in Piecewise Affine Systems: Algorithm and Guarantees

 } where $\hat{\be}_{t,h} \iidsim \cD$, and $\hat{\bu}_{t,h}$ are an i.i.d. draw from the stochastic, open-loop policy $\pi_t$.
 Because the simulated and true processes use a different noise sequence, we consider the following notion of error, which measures the distance betwen the two \emph{distributions} induced by the dynamics, as opposed to the regret, which measure the distance between the realizations thereof.
 We choose the Wasserstein metric $\cW_2$, as it upper bounds the difference in expected value of any Lipschitz reward function between the true and simulated trajectories (see \Cref{app:formal_sim_reg} for a formal definition and more explanation). \begin{definition}[Simulation Regret] Let $\cW_2(\cdot,\cdot)$ denote the $L_2$-Wasserstein distance, define the concatenations $\bx_{t,h} = (\bz_{t,h},\bu_{t,h})$ and $\hat \bx_{t,h} = (\hat \bz_{t,h},\hat \bu_{t,h})$, and let $\bar{\filt}_t$ be the filtration generated by $\{\bx_{s,h}\}_{1 \le s\le t, 1 \le h \le H}$.
 We define the $T$-episode, $H$-step simulation regret as \iftoggle{icml}{$\simreg_{T,H} := \iftoggle{icml}{\textstyle}{}\sum_{t=1}^T \cW_2\left(\bx_{t,1:H},\hat{\bx}_{t,1:H} \mid \bar{\filt}_{t-1}\right)^2$.}{ } \end{definition} Our goal is to achieve $\simreg_{T,H} \lesssim \mathrm{poly}(H) \cdot T^{1-\Omega(1)}$, but polynomial-in-$H$ dependence may be challenging for arbitrary open-loop policies and unstable dynamics of the pieces.
 Thus, in the interest of simplicity, we decouple the problems of linear stability from the challenge of error compounding due to discontinuity of the dynamics by adopting the following strong assumption. \begin{assumption} There exists a \emph{known}, positive definite Lyapunov matrix $\bP \in \R^{d_z\times d_z}$ that satisfies $(\bA^\star_i)^\top \bP (\bA^\star)_i \preceq \bP$ for all modes $i \in [K]$. \end{assumption} \iftoggle{icml}{}{Extensions are described in \Cref{sec:sim_reg_ext}.} Using a minor modification of \Cref{alg:master}, detailed in \Cref{alg:simregret}, we show that we can get vanishing simulation regret, summarized in the following result:

 \begin{theorem} Suppose that we are in the setting of \eqref{eq:pwa_system2} and that Assumptions \ref{ass:dirsmooth}-\ref{ass:gap} and \ref{asm:lyap_matrix} hold.
-If we run a variant of \Cref{alg:master} (see \Cref{alg:simregret} in \Cref{app:algmodifications}), then with probability at least $1 - \delta$, it holds that \iftoggle{icml} { $\simreg_{T,H} \leq \mathsf{poly}\left(\maxparam, H\right) \cdot T^{1 - \Omega(1)}.$ } {
+If we run a variant of \Cref{alg:master} (see \Cref{alg:simregret} in \Cref{app:algmodifications}), then with probability at least $1 - \delta$, it holds that \iftoggle{icml} { $\simreg_{T,H} \leq \mathsf{poly}\left(\maxparam, H\right) \cdot T^{35/36}.$ } {

 } \end{theorem} The proof of \Cref{thm:simregretinformal} with the exact polynomial dependence on the parameters can be found in \Cref{app:formal_sim_reg} and rests on a lemma showing that under \Cref{asm:lyap_matrix}, simulation regret at a given time $t$ can be bounded as $\mathsf{poly}(H)$ multiplied by the maximum one-step prediction error for times $t, t+1, \dots, t + H$, which is bounded in \Cref{thm:informal}.
+We provide an exact recovery guarantee in the case $H = 1$ and without requiring \Cref{asm:lyap_matrix} in \Cref{app:lem:pwa_sys_one_step}.